Physics at the University of Virginia

 Procedure:

-Fill the condenser on the vacuum pump with liquid nitrogen to prevent water vapor from entering the pump.
-Turn the pump on and the water will begin to boil
+Fill the cold trap on the vacuum pump inlet port with liquid nitrogen (LN2) to prevent water vapor from entering the pump and spoiling the oil.
+Turn ON the pump and the water will begin to boil once the pressure drops close to vacuum.

 Hints: